honeycombio/honeycomb-kubernetes-agent/README.md

 [Honeycomb's](https://honeycomb.io) Kubernetes agent aggregates logs across a Kubernetes cluster.
 Stop managing log storage in all your clusters and start tracking down real problems.

-To learn more, check out the [Honeycomb general quickstart](https://honeycomb.io/get-started/), and [Kubernetes-specific docs](https://honeycomb.io/docs/connect/kubernetes/).
+To get started with Honeycomb, check out the [Honeycomb general quickstart](https://honeycomb.io/docs/get-started/).

 ## How it Works